 4. Keeping The Kitchen Dirty And Unhygienic

-Any restaurant owner, who does not keep the manufacturing process or kitchen clean and hygienic or unsanitary conditions shall be liable to a pay penalty of up to one lakh rupees.
+Any restaurant owner, who does not keep the manufacturing process or kitchen clean and hygienic or unsanitary conditions shall be liable to pay the restaurant penalty of up to one lakh rupees.

 Case: In Nagpur, the authorities warned Central Provinces Club in the city of cancellation of food license from June 21 to July 5, 2016.
 In the report it was mentioned that the notice has been issued following two inspections by the food safety officer (FSO), one on November 17, 2015, and another on May 18 this year that revealed as many as ten faults including extremely unhygienic kitchen, no pest control, unclean water tank etc that are not permissible under the Food Safety Act.